Yale-BIDS-Chen-Lab/FL_LLM_Med/README.md

 # FL_LLM_Med

-This repository provides the related codes and models for federated instruction tuning for privacy-preserving clinical large language models (LLMs).
+This repository provides the related codes for federated and parameter-efficient framework for large language model (LLM) training in medicine: applications to clinical information  extraction.

 ## Install environment